Asian Home Decor Ideas for Tranquil Interiors

 - Furniture: Chairs, tables, shelving

-- Window treatments: Bamboo blinds and shades
+- Window treatments: Bamboo blinds

 - Accessories: Vases, bowls, trays